systemsomicslab/MSLipidMapper/README.md

 ## Generating Figures for Pathway Analysis
 ![Plot dialog](inst/www/PlotDialog.png?raw=true "Plot dialog") In the Plot tab, you can view the figures used for pathway analysis by clicking the Mapping Option button located at the bottom of the sidebar.
-Once the dialog appears, you can proceed to pathway analysis by pressing the Pathway Analysis button.
+Once the dialog appears, you can proceed to pathway analysis by pressing the Pathway mapping button.